yuvraj0412s/Jewelery_Sales_Analysis/README.md

-Task 3: SQL for Data Analysis – Jewelry E-commerce Dataset
+SQL for Data Analysis – Jewelry E-commerce Dataset

 Objective
 This task focuses on performing data analysis using **SQL** to extract insights from a jewelry e-commerce dataset.
 The main goal was to apply core SQL concepts such as data retrieval, filtering, aggregation, subqueries, joins, and optimization techniques.